 - Visit the Church of Santa Maria Assunta with its beautiful majolica-tiled dome

-Best Time to Visit Sorrento
+Best time to visit Sorrento

 Sorrento is an ideal destination year-round.
-However, the weather is best from April to October, and you can enjoy all the outdoor activities, festivals, and events that the town offers.
+However, the weather is best from April to October, and you can enjoy all the outdoor activities, festivals, and events the town offers.

 Useful Tips for Travelers